EloiStree/OpenMacroInput/README.md

 - You are not suppose to `fork` >-> `use` .
 You are suppose to `fork` >-> `make it your own` >-> `use`.
 - I am not coding to have a community using it.
 I am coding for me but I let the commmunity using it.
   - Meaning, that I accept people working with me on it but I don't want to spend to much time doing that.
     -  I plan to have several points where you can hook your own code on mine.
-If you see better ways to do it contact and work with me to add those hooks.
-"Less people need me, more we are are happy".
+If you see better ways to do it, I invite you to contact and work with me to add those hooks.: **"Less people need me, more we are are happy"**.
-  - Meaning, that my time of work are:
+  - Meaning, that my scheduling is:
-    - 75% working on innovation and adding code
+    - 75% working and thinking on innovation to implement code
     - 15% refactoring and keeping the code as clean as I can
     - 10% other stuffs: documenting, communicating, maintenaing ...
   - Meaning, that if you want me to code something, the best way is to make me want to code it by talking to me about it on vocal discord.